activeviam/pivot-spring-boot/README.md

 ---

+## Branch info

+Temporary branch for the application displaying the CI/CD'ed benchmark results.

 ## 📋 Details
 This project aims to be an example of how to run ActivePivot as a Spring Boot application.
 ActivePivot was already a Spring application, but with the power of Spring Boot we can simplify our dependency management, deployment model and many other goodies that come with Spring Boot.